NFL teams use 'alternate cheerleaders' to mingle with male fans on game day, report says

 The Ravens have a team of women called Playmakers, who don’t serve as cheerleaders or dancers in any form.
 The Times reported that this year’s application to become a Playmaker asked for bust size.

-NFL teams’ cheerleading squads have come under fire since a former Saints cheerleader Bailey Davis and former Miami Dolphins cheerleader Kristan Ware accused cheerleading officials of inappropriate actions.
+NFL teams’ cheerleading squads have come under fire since a former Saints cheerleader, Bailey Davis, and former Miami Dolphins cheerleader, Kristan Ware, accused cheerleading officials of inappropriate actions.
 Their lawyer, Sara Blackwell, offered to settle the dispute with the league for $1.